cs1302uga/cs1302-tutorials/javafx/javafx.md

    lambda expression.
 Let's create a handler that prints a message to standard output whenever the user clicks on the button.

-   1. Let's implement the `EventHandler<ActionEvent>` using a lambda expresison.
+   1. Let's implement the `EventHandler<ActionEvent>` using a lambda expression.
 To do this, consult the API documentation for the interface and inspect its abstract `handle` method.
 The lambda expression will represent that method.
       Import the relevant types, then add the following line directly below the line where you created the button:
       ```java